pht1207/parkers-portfolio/README.md

-# This is the code for my portfolio website
+# This is the branch of code for my old portfolio website

 It is a simple React project with three pages, accessed via React Router.